Whiteson, Oregon: Rail transport

-Whiteson railway station is the railway station, where the Dayton, Sheridan and Grande Ronde Railroad crossed the west side line of the Oregon and California Railroad.
+Whiteson railway station is the railway station, where the Dayton, Sheridan and Grande Ronde Railroad crossed the West Side line of the Oregon and California Railroad.

 Whiteson was formerly a notable station along the Red Electric interurban network.
 Initial service extended from Portland to Whiteson, but eventually reached Corvallis in 1917.
 By 1920, the schedule had four daily trains through from Portland to Corvallis in each direction and two more that ran as far as Whiteson.

+The railway station was on the 22.95 mi long mainline of the Dayton Sheridan & Grande Ronde Railroad from Dayton via Whiteson and Sheridan Junction (Broadmead) to Smithfield.

+The narrow gauge line was converted to standard gauge in 1891.
+By 1905 the line between Whiteson and Dayton was abandoned.
+Since then the former diamond crossing has been replaced by a wye junction only, which is still in use.